 1. Increased thirst

-This is the most important one to monitor as although increased thirst may be due to many factors, it can be a warning sign of diabetes, infections or kidney and liver disease.
+This is the most important one to monitor, as although increased thirst may be due to many factors, it can be a warning sign of diabetes, infections or kidney and liver disease.

 Cat kidneys are amazing at conserving water, but all cats will suffer some degree of kidney damage as they get older, usually beginning around the age of seven.
+This is why good hydration is so important.

 2. A scruffy coat

 As we know, cats love to keep themselves clean and tidy.
-If you notice an unkempt, dull coat or a general lack of grooming (especially towards the base of the spine) this could be a sign of early arthritis, a sore mouth, or just general malaise.
+If you notice an unkempt, dull coat or a general lack of grooming (especially towards the base of the spine) this could be a sign of early arthritis, a sore mouth, or general malaise.
 In any case, it’s always worth a visit to the vet.

 3. Changes in eating behaviour